Killing of Lisa from Abcoude

-The killing of Lisa refers to the violent death in Duivendrecht of a 17-year-old girl named Lisa from Abcoude, the Netherlands.
-She was attacked in the early morning hours of August 20, 2025, while cycling home after a night out in Amsterdam.
+The killing of Lisa refers to the violent death in Duivendrecht, Netherlands of a 17-year-old girl named Lisa from nearby Abcoude.
+As she was a minor at the time, her surname has been withheld for legal reasons.

+She was attacked in the early morning hours of 20 August 2025, while cycling home after a night out in Amsterdam.
+A man who was also a suspect in at least one other sexual assault case was subsequently charged with murder by the prosecutor's office.
 The case received widespread national attention and sparked public debate around women's safety in public spaces at night.

-Incident
+Attack

-In the early hours of August 20, 2025, Lisa was cycling from the Leidseplein in Amsterdam to her home in Abcoude.
-At around 03:30, she was last seen riding a bicycle and traveling along the Holterbergweg in Duivendrecht.
-Around that time, she called emergency services during an attack by a man on a bicycle.
+In the early hours of 20 August 2025, at around 3:30 AM, Lisa headed for her home in Abcoude on her electronic bicycle from the Leidseplein area, an approximate 14 kilometer (or 8.7 miles) bikeride.
+At 4:07, as she was traveling along the Holterbergweg in Duivendrecht she alerted emergency services following an attack by a man on a bicycle.

 Police found her body at approximately 04:15 along the water's edge on Holterbergweg.
+She was killed by stab wounds.

 Lisa's emergency call was confirmed by police, though they did not disclose details of the conversation.
 Surveillance footage captured much of her route, except for the final seven minutes.
-Investigators requested witnesses and dashcam footage from the area, especially from individuals in three specific vehicles seen between 04:10 and 04:30 on Holterbergweg: a scooter, a light-colored van, and a Biro vehicle.
+Investigators requested witnesses and dashcam footage from the area, especially from individuals in three specific vehicles seen between 04:10 and 04:30 on Holterbergweg: a scooter, a light-colored van, and a Birò vehicle.

-Investigation
+Legal proceedings

 A suspect was arrested in a temporary asylum shelter in Amsterdam-Zuidoost the day after the killing.
-Initially, he was detained for a separate sexual assault case on the Weesperzijde.
+Initially, he was detained for a separate sexual assault case that happened at Weesperzijde five days before the attack on Lisa.
 The following day, suspicions were expanded to include involvement in Lisa's death.
-As of August 29, the identity of the man remained unclear, with conflicting reports regarding his age and nationality.
+As of 29 August the identity of the man remained unclear, with conflicting reports regarding his age and nationality.

-The suspect was expected to appear before the Raadkamer (Judicial Chamber) on Monday, a procedural hearing regarding potential extension of pre-trial detention.
+On 1 September 2025, the suspect was expected to appear in the judge's chambers for a procedural hearing regarding potential extension of pre-trial detention.
 The prosecution stated that more details would likely be revealed once facts had been firmly established.

+The first pro-formal court session was held in Amsterdam on 25 November 2025.
+The suspect's identity remained unclear to the Public Prosecution Service as of that date.
+The investigation has not yet completed therefore the suspect has to appear in court pro forma every three months.
+On 2 February, the suspect was also charged with attempted rape, the incident allegedly taking place on 10 August of the previous year, allegedly punching a woman and telling her not to scream.

+On 17 February 2026, the 22-year-old suspect confessed to the killing in court, along with the other incidents of rape and attempted rape.